U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/Information Gathering/Passive Fingerprinting/OSINT/User Information Gathering/Social Media.md

 ## 01 - Manual

-TODO: Provide real life examples when using social media platforms that correlates with [[OSINT Framework]]
+TODO: Provide real life examples when using social media platforms that correlates with [[OSINT Framework]].

 ### Facebook